Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ![Git Credentials](./img/git_credentials_sample.png)

-When credentials are tested and saved it is time to navigate to a test set and choose the credentials in the `Git Credentials` dropdown.
+When credentials are tested and saved it is time to navigate to a test set and choose the credentials in the {++Git Credentials++} dropdown.

 ![Git Credentials Assignment](./img/git_credentials_assign.png)